nickwebb6538/DuRP_Sediment_Fluxes/README.md

 •	SenSec - Number of seconds within a logging interval (1 min) that particles were counted.

 # metdata_wind.csv
+•	t	- timestamp for record.

+•	u_10 – Wind speed (m/s) at 10 m above ground level (AGL).

+•	dir - Wind direction (degrees) at 10 m AGL.

+•	u_star - Wind shear velocity (m/s) obtained from Law of the Wall.

+•	z_0 - Aerodynamic roughness length (m) obtained from Law of the Wall.

+•	u_star_u_h - Normalized shear velocity = u_star / u_10

+•	year - Year of sample collection.

+•	date - Date of sample collection: mm/dd/yyyy

+•	MMDD - Month and day of sample collection.

+•	monthofyear - Month in which sample was collected.

+•	day - Day of month in which sample was collected

+•	season - Seaon of year in which sample was collected.
+Spring (MAM), summer (JJA), fall (SON), winter (DJF).

 # DuRP_NWERN_coremethods_data.csv